New Year’s Resolutions. Goals. Choosing an annual theme word.

 - Perhaps it’s that I’m going to focus on meal planning for our schedule and not get hung up if those first two things don’t align with this one occasionally.

-- It might mean that I’m going to find new ways to reorganize my kitchen for efficiency so that time spent there is even more enjoyable.
+- It might mean that I’m going to find new ways to regularly reevaluate my kitchen’s organization for efficiency so that time spent there is even more enjoyable.

-- Or maybe it’s figuring out ways to eat out but still maintain a budget and choose restaurants that meet our real food or local food or organic food preferences.
+- Or maybe it’s figuring out ways to eat out but still maintain a budget andchoose restaurants that meet our real food (or local food or organic sometimes) food preferences.

 So consider me your tour guide when it comes to meal planning.
 Each month I’ll have a different theme for my blog posts.
 And through those, let you know about our family’s journey.